How Much Does It Cost To Paint A Car A Different Color?

 Repair and Prep Work

 Before a technician can start work painting your car, they’ll need to prepare the body.
-This involves carefully sanding down the old paint and repairing any damages.
+This involves painstakingly sanding down the old paint and repairing any damages.

 Small chips and relatively minor things won’t take much time to fix.
 The final paint job will look uneven if they aren’t corrected first, so it’s crucial to get it done.